nikkijuk/lifegoals/README.md

       );
 ```

+This is all actually really cool.
+Easy to read simple syntax for building bloc, initiating action on it and checking resulting state.

 #### Mocking blocks

 Block can be mocked

 - https://pub.dev/documentation/bloc_test/latest/bloc_test/MockBloc-class.html

-Testing features, which use blocks, can be done by injecting mocked blocks to feature
+Testing features which use blocks can be done by injecting mocked blocks to feature and
-by replacing bloc which wraps pages widgets with mocked one.
+by replacing bloc that wraps pages widgets with mocked one.

 Mocking seems simple, but care needs to be given to type definitions,
 or otherwise one starts to have difficulties which manifest themselves with